brycewray/astro-site-legacy/src/pages/posts/2021/07/eleventy-vite-elite.md

 Sometimes, lucky rabbits find carrots.
 So far, the Eleventy/Vite combo is proving to be a tasty morsel.
 I'll keep you advised as to my progress, including most definitely if this new way of handling the site should turn out unexpectedly to be more stick than carrot.

 <Box cssClass="yellowBox">
-**Update, 2021-07-25**: I now have an Eleventy/Vite starter set online; see "[Beginner's luck #4: the Vite edition](/posts/2021/07/beginners-luck-4-vite-edition/)."
+**Update, 2021-07-25**: I now have an Eleventy/Vite starter set online; see “[Beginner's luck #4: the Vite edition](/posts/2021/07/beginners-luck-4-vite-edition/).”
 </Box>

 [^1]:	Of the hashed files, two are JS "helper" files which keep both the image "lazy-loading" functionality and the recently added all-Tailwind nav menu from violating the site's [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)---specifically, its [`script-src`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src) part.

-[^2]:	With webpack, you need to set up special "[loaders](https://webpack.js.org/loaders/)" for various file formats, which is still another way Vite cleans webpack's clock for a busy web dev.
+[^2]:	With webpack, you need to set up special “[loaders](https://webpack.js.org/loaders/)” for various file formats, which is still another way Vite cleans webpack's clock for a busy web dev.

 [^3]:	To confirm that it was Vite's fault and not related to the Eleventy/Vite combo and/or any of my own sometimes questionable code, I ["scaffolded" a bare-bones Vite repo](https://vitejs.dev/guide/#scaffolding-your-first-vite-project), imported a font file and an image file, and got the same results: hashed/bundled files, but no reference to them in `manifest.json`.